GraniLuk/graniluk.github.io/_posts/2025-03-01-backtesting-rsi-strategy.md

 ## Introduction

-In this post, I'll share my Python script for backtesting a trading strategy based on the Relative Strength Index (RSI).
-We'll explore the implementation, methodology, and results of testing this strategy across multiple cryptocurrency symbols.
+In this article, I’ll walk you through the process of backtesting a trading strategy based on the Relative Strength Index (RSI).
+We’ll cover the implementation details, methodology, and results of testing this strategy across multiple cryptocurrency symbols.
+By the end, you’ll have a clear understanding of how to evaluate and optimize an RSI-based trading strategy using Python.

 ## What is RSI?

-The Relative Strength Index (RSI) is a momentum oscillator that measures the speed and magnitude of recent price changes to evaluate overbought or oversold conditions.
-It oscillates between 0 and 100, with traditional interpretation considering:
+The Relative Strength Index (RSI) is a popular momentum oscillator that measures the speed and magnitude of recent price changes to identify overbought or oversold conditions in a market.
+It oscillates between 0 and 100, with traditional thresholds interpreted as follows:

 - RSI > 70: Potentially overbought

 - RSI < 30: Potentially oversold
 ### RSI Calculation Details

-In this implementation, I calculate RSI using daily candles and Rolling Moving Average (RMA), which matches TradingView's calculation method.
-Here's the specific calculation method:
+In this implementation, I calculate RSI using daily candles and the Rolling Moving Average (RMA), which aligns with TradingView’s calculation method.
+Below is the Python function used:

 ```python
 def calculate_rsi_using_RMA(series, periods=14):